Kenya: Oil exploration

 Kenya has proven oil deposits in Turkana County.
 President Mwai Kibaki announced on 26 March 2012 that Tullow Oil, an Anglo-Irish oil exploration firm, had struck oil, but its commercial viability and subsequent production would take about three years to confirm.

 Early in 2006, Chinese president Hu Jintao signed an oil exploration contract with Kenya, part of a series of deals designed to keep Africa's natural resources flowing to China's rapidly expanding economy.

 The deal allowed for China's state-controlled offshore oil and gas company, CNOOC, to prospect for oil in Kenya, which is just beginning to drill its first exploratory wells on the borders of Sudan and the disputed area of North Eastern Province, on the border with Somalia and in coastal waters.
 There are formal estimates of the possible reserves of oil discovered.

-Child labour and prostitution

-Child labour is common in Kenya.
-Most working children are active in agriculture.
-In 2006, UNICEF estimated that up to 30% of girls in the coastal areas of Malindi, Mombasa, Kilifi, and Diani were subject to prostitution.
-Most of the prostitutes in Kenya are aged 9–18.
-The Ministry of Gender and Child Affairs employed 400 child protection officers in 2009.
-The causes of child labour include poverty, the lack of access to education, and weak government institutions.
-Kenya has ratified Convention No. 81 on labour inspection in industries and Convention No. 129 on labour inspection in agriculture.
+Action against pollution

+In 2017, Kenya banned single-use plastic bags.
+According to the national environmental authority, 80% of the public has adhered to this ban.
+Subsequently, in 2020, the prohibition of single-use plastics was extended to protected areas, including parks and forests.

+A law passed in July 2023 mandates companies to actively reduce the pollution and environmental impact caused by the products they introduce into the Kenyan market, either individually or through collective schemes.
+Unlike previous practices, businesses are now obligated to participate in waste collection and recycling initiatives, such as the Petco initiative established by the government in 2018.